softlayer/githubio_source/content/reference/services/SoftLayer_Product_Package/getAccountRestrictedCategories.md

 ---
 title: "getAccountRestrictedCategories"
-description: "Retrieve the results from this call are similar to [[SoftLayer_Product_Package/getCategories|getCategories]], but these... "
+description: "Retrieve the results from this call are similar to [SoftLayer_Product_Package::getCategories]({{<ref 'reference/services... "
 layout: "method"
 tags:
     - "method"